‘Dance Moms’ Abby Lee Miller Returns, ALDC Dancers Join Chloe Lukasiak Instead

 A post shared by Beth ???? (@dancemomofficialspoilers) on

 Meanwhile, there were also reports claiming that Abby Lee Miller’s Junior Elite team has decided to jump ship, joining Chloe Lukasiak instead.
-Photos of the Dance Moms stars – Nia Sioux, Kalani Hilliker, Kendall Vertes and Camryn Bridges – were shared on social media by Christi Lukasiak and Kira Girard who were very vocal about their dismay in Abby Lee Miller’s return.
+Photos of the Dance Moms stars – Nia Sioux, Kalani Hilliker, Kendall Vertes, and Camryn Bridges – were shared on social media by Christi Lukasiak and Kira Girard who were very vocal about their dismay in Abby Lee Miller’s return.
 In the said photo, the girls can be seen hanging out at the 8 Count Dance Academy looking really happy to be teaming up again.

 You can always go home. #LastDance #NotTheSame8Count #DanceMomsOG #Irreplaceable